 3.1 Example of imaginary proposal optional let to int for declaring nu-

-merical literal variables 5
+merical literal variables

-3.2 Example of unpacking Object 6
+3.2 Example of unpacking Object

-3.3 6
+3.3 Example of unpacking Array

-3.4 Example discard binding with variable discard 6
+3.4 Example discard binding with variable discard

-3.5 Example Object binding and assignment pattern 6
+3.5 Example Object binding and assignment pattern

 3.6 Example Array binding and assignment pattern.
 It is not clear to the

 reader that in line 8 we are consuming 2 or 3 elements of the iterator.
 In

 the example on line 13 we see that is it more explicit how many elements

-of the iterator is consumed 6
+of the iterator is consumed

 3.7 Example discard binding with function parameters.
 This avoids needlessly

-01 7

-3.8 8 7

-3.9 8

-3.10 1 9

-1 91 0 9

-1 9

-3.13 1 9
+naming parameters of a callback function that will remain unused

+3.8 Grammar of Discard Binding

+3.9 Example of deeply nested call

+3.10 Example of chaining calls

+3.11 Example from jquery

+3.12 Example from unpublish

+3.13 Example from underscore.js

-Example from ramda.js)
+3.14 Example from ramda.js

+Example of do expression

+3.16 Example of await to promises

-Example of a wildcard 1
+3.17 Example of a wildcard

-3.16 See 3.15 contains identifier expr1, and we refer to the same in this example,
+3.18 See 3.17 contains identifier expr1, and we refer to the same in this example,

 the only transformation happening here is rewriting let to const

-Example of section containing the pipeline proposal
+3.19 Example of section containing the pipeline proposal

-Example of pair section
+3.20 Example of pair section

-Example of applicable to section
+3.21 Example of applicable to section

-Example of transform to section
+3.22 Example of transform to section

 JSTQL definition of a proposal

-Example of Pipeline Proposal definition in JSTQL
+3.24 Example of Pipeline Proposal definition in JSTQL

+3.25 Definition of Do Proposal in JSTQL

-A.1 Source code of something S
+A.1 Source code of something